simonw/datasette-auth-github/README.md

 }
 ```

+For a GitHub Enterprise server, add `"host": "github.example.com"` to `datasette-auth-github`.

 Now you can start Datasette like this, passing in the secrets as environment variables:

     $ GITHUB_CLIENT_ID=XXX GITHUB_CLIENT_SECRET=YYY datasette \